 By Ashrafuddin Pirzada

-Media outlets have decreased salaries of senior anchor-persons and editors’ salaries in Pakistan in the past few months saying that the media offices they working for have no enough budgets to pay them their salaries.
+Media outlets have decreased the salaries of senior anchorpersons and editors in Pakistan in the past few months saying that the media offices they working for do have not enough budgets to pay them their salaries.

 In a recent interview with Radio Mashaal, she said: “I loved to work as a working journalist but when I saw my colleagues one by one dismissed so I felt I could be the next and then I decided to leave this(Journalism) profession”.

 Rani adds that she worked with different media organizations for five years but left her job two months ago.
 Lives in Peshawar, Rani, now runs a honey business says it was her big dream to be a journalist but maybe she would not remain in the profession due to some reasons.

 (For a complete video report please click this link: https://m.facebook.com/story.php?story_fbid=2660418983985762&id=283201628374188 Courtesy (Radio Mashaal)

 “I was so depressed and my morale was totally downed when saw that hardworking journalists were deprived of their jobs”, Rani expresses.